Baltimore Ravens: Uniforms

-During the 2015 season, the NFL announced a jersey promotion called Color Rush in which teams would wear uniforms typically of one color head-to-toe during select prime-time games.
+During the 2015 season, the NFL announced a jersey promotion called Color Rush in which teams would wear uniforms typically of one color head-to-toe during select primetime games.
 The promotion was used three times that season; all the games that featured them were on Thursday Night and had both teams wear them in each.
 The following season, the league released uniforms for all 32 teams and announced they would be worn during all Thursday Night games that year, as well as on Christmas.
 The Ravens had one Thursday Night game in 2016; they wore their all-purple Color Rush uniforms and won 28–7 over the division rival Cleveland Browns.
-They had one other Thursday Night game the following season, in which they again wore the jerseys and won 40–0 over the Miami Dolphins.
+They had one other Thursday night game the following season, in which they again wore the jerseys and won 40–0 over the Miami Dolphins.
 In their Christmas 2016 game against the Steelers, the Ravens wore their regular all-white uniforms while their rivals wore their Color Rush uniforms.
+Starting in 2024, the Ravens would wear alternate purple helmets with the Color Rush uniform, featuring a new front-facing Ravens logo as the helmet decals.
+The full set was rebranded as the "Purple Rising" uniforms.

 On September 13, 2018, the Ravens debuted a new combination in a road game against the Cincinnati Bengals, wearing white jerseys with purple pants.
 The purple pants are similar to the ones used for Color Rush except that it has side stripes of black and white; the Color Rush purple pants have gold and white stripes.
 Then on October 21 against the New Orleans Saints, the Ravens paired their new purple pants with their regular purple uniforms.
 Black socks were originally worn with this combination, but on January 2, 2022, the Ravens wore purple socks with the regular all-purple combination against the Los Angeles Rams, essentially replicating their Color Rush uniforms but with minimal gold elements.

 For the regular season finale against the Browns on December 30, the Ravens wore their black uniforms with purple pants.
 The Ravens wore this combination again October 11, 2021, against the Indianapolis Colts on Monday Night Football in a 31–25 overtime win.